 A Training Ground for the Next Generation of Health Care Advocates

 PHLP welcomes law students each summer as interns.
 Students learn health law while researching case law and representing clients.
-And each summer, a Martin Luther King Fellow from Pennsylvania Legal Services serves an internship at PHLP.
+And each summer, a Martin Luther King Fellow from Pennsylvania Legal Aid Network serves an internship at PHLP.